-- Run up-to-date anti-virus software on all machines and consider systems that use file reputation and behaviour analysis within a safe sandbox system.
-Network behaviour anomaly detection (alert to attacker commands) is another systems security option.
+- Run up-to-date antivirus software on all machines and consider systems that use file reputation and behavior analysis within a safe sandbox system.
+Network behavior anomaly detection (alert to attacker commands) is another systems security option.

 - Keep your PCs, servers and associated hardware up to date, installing the latest security patches as they become available.

 - Make sure that your staff avoid questionable websites and know not to download free software or apps, run Microsoft Office macros on email attachments or use USB sticks from unverified sources.

 - Consider application whitelisting (blocking any software not already authorized).